 Our first shuttle will arrive at PDX (the Portland International Airport) around 9:00 AM.
 If your flight arrives before then, go check out the great pastries at Beaverton Bakery, grab a drink at Coffee People, or browse the book selection at Powell’s Books in the Main Concourse.
 Please be patient if we get held up by traffic.
 People-watching opportunities are great at the Portland Airport!

 Please double check your arrival information as indicated in your Final Trip Details email or contact us for this information.
 If anything has changed, please notify us as soon as possible at (503) 768-7116.

 What happens if my FLIGHT IS DELAYED?
 Will I miss my trip?

-Choose a flight that lands at the Portland airport by 11am on the day your trip starts.
+Choose a flight that is scheduled to land at the Portland airport by 11:00am Pacific Time on the day your trip starts.
 If your flight is delayed or you have any unexpected travel complications, please let us know as soon as possible by calling 503-768-7116.
 We will make arrangements to pick you up and connect you with your trip.

 I’m arriving by Bus or Train, how will I get to campus?

 Please wait near the taxi stand outside the bus or train station for us to pick you up.
 These pickups are coordinated with the airport shuttles, so if we’re not waiting for you at the taxi stand when you arrive, you can call us at (503) 768-7116 to find out when we’ll be there to chauffeur you to Lewis & Clark.
 If we know you’ll be waiting a while for a shuttle, we will let you know in advance (shouldn’t be more than 30 minutes).
 If your bus or train is seriously delayed or rerouted, please call as soon as you can, so we can adjust our shuttles accordingly.